Find food that fits your pet’s needs

 A kitten is the cat equivalent of a human infant.
 Kittens grow and develop much faster than human beings, however.
-During her first six months of life, a kitten will transition fairly rapidly through stages that are similar to that of a human child — from newborn to toddler to preschooler to big kid.
+During their first six months of life, a kitten will transition fairly rapidly through stages that are similar to that of a human child — from newborn to toddler to preschooler to big kid.

-- Appearance.
-Kittens are easy to spot.
+- Appearance: Kittens are easy to spot.
 They look exactly like what they are: tiny baby cats.
 They start out with shortened ears and a tail that grows to be more proportionate with their bodies as they mature.

-- Behavior.
-Kittens are continually learning and discovering the world around them.
+- Behavior: Kittens are continually learning and discovering the world around them.
 In the beginning, they're helpless, relying completely on their mother and their human helpers for every aspect of their care and protection.
 As they grow and develop the skills to explore their environment, they are driven by curiosity.
 Between that, a lack of fear and an abundance of energy, kittens can be rambunctious and prone to mischief.

 Junior Cat Stage (Six Months to Two Years)

 The junior life stage is equivalent to human adolescence.
 During this stage, a cat loses their babyish appearance as they reach physical and sexual maturity.
 They also outgrows their kitten personality and settles into their true temperament.

 - Appearance: As they transition out of the kitten life stage, a junior cat sometimes goes through a bit of an awkward stage as they experience growth spurts that leave them looking long and lanky.

 - Behavior: This is a transitional cat life stage, during which they should start settling down and growing out of rambunctious kitten behavior and learning to behave more like an adult cat.
 By the time they reach about 18 months of age, they'll likely be much calmer.